Reconcyl/eso/foam/builtins.md

 ## `{_}`

-Wraps its argument in a block.
+Pop an element and wrap it in a singleton block.

 Usage: `any` → `[a]`